 Directly in front of us going through the canal was this barge and then the sailboat.
 I had no idea that the Cape Cod Canal was such a tourist attraction.
 On either side of the bank is a paved walking path.
 It was not surprising that during our transit, many people walked, jogged, roller bladed, biked both sides of the bank.
 What was surprising was the number of people on both sides of the bank who brought folding chairs to sit and watch boats transverse the canal.

-Our marina was home to many commercial fishing boats.
-We felt like Grand Fromage was now part of the fishing fleet.
 The biggest commercial fleet was across the bay in New Bedford.

 We were in Fairhaven one night.
 On Aug 8, we traveled to Onset, MA.
 This picturesque town is located right before the Cape Cod Canal.
 The closer we got to Onset, the more the boat traffic picked up, from weekend runabouts to large commercial boats.
 The path through the markers leading into the harbor was filled with lobster pots.